 Schema

-Adhering to our aim for AVID resources to be expandable and adaptable to practitioner needs, we have adapted the MISP Taxonomy System to standardize and share the two views of our taxonomy.
+Adhering to our aim for AVID resources to be expandable and adaptable to practitioner needs, we have adapted the MISP Taxonomy Systemarrow-up-right to standardize and share the two views of our taxonomy.
 MISP taxonomies are used to tags cybersecurity events, indicators, and threats using three components:

 • namespace is an unique identifier of the taxonomy being used